 Device specific actions (multi-touch or single touch, device rotation, shake, long press or tap, etc.)

-Ability to move the application to the memory card and vice versa
+Ability to move the app to the memory card and vice versa

 Compatibility of OS versions with the old/new SDK versions